 “The mulesing debate is a debate that the agri-political world needs to take on,” he said.

-“AWI are a research and marketing organisation and shouldn’t be in a position where we are trying to determine or dictate what wool growers should be growing or should be producing, it’s their decision.
+“AWI is a research and marketing organisation and shouldn’t be in a position where it is trying to determine or dictate what wool growers should be growing or should be producing, it’s their decision.

 “What we’ve got to provide them with all the tools for a mulesed or a non-mulesed flock, all the agri-political stuff needs to be dealt with by agri-political organisations that deal with policy stuff,” he said.